th-nuernberg/kaldi-customization/README.md

 ### Stop the service
  * Make sure that there are no running jobs like a training
- * Use `docker-compose down` in the repository folder or press `Ctrl + c` in the shell where you startet the compose
+ * Use `docker-compose stop` in the repository folder or press `Ctrl + c` in the shell where you startet the compose
  * All data (database, files) are stored persistantly on the local disk
+ * Use `docker-compose down` to shut down the service *and delete the database*

 ## Structure of the repository
 ### [/docker-compose.yml](docker-compose.yml)